ChiniwirisWu/Library-Management-System/README.md

 SECRET = "conejosEspaciales"
 ```

-Immediately, it's mandatory to import the ```[project]/app/server/.env``` file into the ```DBMS```, so that the database could be created with its full scheme and some default entries.
+Additionally, it's mandatory to import the ```[project]/app/server/.env``` file into the ```DBMS```, so that the database can be created with its full scheme and some default entries.

 #### Packages' Downloads

 > [!IMPORTANT]
-> This step is required to get the packages that lead to a correct file execution when hosting the website.
+> This step is required to get the packages that are necessary for the website to run correctly when hosted.
 > It's only required if they have not been already downloaded.

 In order to do so, it's necessary to use the terminal and run the ```npm i``` command on both the ```[project]/app``` and the ```[project]/server``` directories, as follows: